ggurung1/EGalaxy_Analytics/README.md

  **Key Insights**
  - Rapid acquisiton of non-loyalty customers in 2020 drove short term revenue growth
  - Loylatly program showed clear success in 2021 with improved AOV and retention
- - 2022 decline suggests waning engagment or insufficient program evolution.
+ - 2022 decline suggests insufficient program evolution resulting in poor customer engagement.
  - Extremely high share of one time buyers signals weak customer retention.

 **Recommendations**
 - Enhance loyalty value proposition by introducing exclusive perks like early access to bestsellers, member only drops, and personalized discounts.
-- Re-engage inactive loyalty members with lifecycle campaigns.
+- Re-engage inactive loyalty members with focused marketing campaigns.
 - Continuous monitoring of loyalty vs non-loyatly revenue, AOV trends and repeat purchase rates.
 - Stabilize  and grow AOV for loyalty members by bundling strategies or optimizing pricing and promotional strategies.

-While the available data is not sufficient to make a conclusive decision about loyalty program.
-The observed trends are clear which shows that loyalty program have strong potential but inconsistent performance.
+While the **available data is not sufficient to make a conclusive decision about loyalty program**.
+The observed trends are clear which shows that **loyalty program have strong potential but inconsistent performance**.
 Long term success will depend on continuous iteration, personalization, and deeper integration into the customer journey.
 </details>